ajjahn/puppet-samba/README.md

 Module for provisioning Samba

+Tested on:

+* Ubuntu: 14.04, 12.04
+* Debian: 8.x, 7.x
+* CentOS: 7.x, 6.x

-Tested on Ubuntu 12.04, CentOS 6.3, patches to support other operating systems are welcome.
+Patches to support other operating systems are welcome.

 ## Installation